 Stratford International station provides high-speed travel links to King’s Cross St Pancras and connects the neighbourhood to the rest of the UK.

-For international travellers, National Express buses offer a direct service to Stansted Airport in just 50 minutes.
+For international travellers, National Express buses offer a direct service to Stansted Airport in just 50 minutes, and it has access to City Airport in just 19mins by train.
+Hard to beat for the summer holidays.

 Food & Drink